 Walking distance: 1 mile plus 0.5 to 1 miles in SoHo

-The One World Observatory is a great place to take in your first view of New York City.
+The One World Observatory, which is the observation deck on One World Trade Center, is a great place to take in your first view of New York City.
 From here, you have awesome views of Manhattan, the Statue of Liberty, Brooklyn, Staten Island, and New Jersey.
 Plus, by being here early in the day, you get to beat the crowds and have a more pleasant experience.